-So, Pantone decided that they couldn’t do only one this year, so we get two!
+So, Pantone decided that they couldn’t do only one this year, so we get two Pantone Rose Quartz and Serenity!
 Pantone’s process, which is generally a well-kept secret – starts years in advance.
 They are tied in with fashion, home goods and advertising colors, usually.
 I’m never really sure how much of a gimmick this is (though they absolutely don’t consider it a gimmick) because there have been years where the COTY is never seen again.
 But, getting back to this year…

-Individually, these are pretty colors, but not terribly original.
+Individually, Pantone Rose Quartz and Serenity are pretty colors, but not terribly original.
 Baby pink and blue – shocking.
 However, this is a great lesson in how colors interact with one another.

 These are views from my local beach…